KonyDev/JobScheduler/README.md

 # To run this app

 1. Download the project
-2. Import project to your Kony IDE(KonyVisualizer).
+2. Import project to your Kony IDE(Kony Visualizer).
 3. Enable Mobile First Api's in the project setting >native >android.
 4. Build & run the app for android.